shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

     * `getRawEntityObject`
         * Returns the unparsed entity scheme object
     * `getRequiredProperties`
-        * Returns the required properties for an entitiy.
+        * Returns the required properties for an entity.
 Used for validations.

 ## Webpack, tooling and packing your module